March 2021 Update:

 - We will provide a new CMS Workbook with references to blog posts and tutorials.

 - Follow-up questions can be answered over phone/email.

 - Follow-up training sessions can be scheduled as needed in the coming weeks or months as questions arise.

-We anticipate the 90 minute training session will suffice for the majority of CMS users, but we will have a better handle on timing as work through the first department conversions and will make adjustments as needed.
+We anticipate the two hour training session will suffice for the majority of CMS users, but we will have a better handle on timing as work through the first department conversions and will make adjustments as needed.